Toward a Dichotomy for Approximation of $H$-coloring: Introduction

 \begin{theorem}[Dichotomy for bipartite graphs~\cite{arash-esa}] For a fixed bipartite graph $H$, MinHOM($H$) admits a constant factor approximation algorithm if $H$ admits a \emph{min-ordering} (complement of $H$ is a \emph{circular arc} graph), otherwise MinHOM($H$) is not approximable unless P = NP. \end{theorem}

 Beyond this, there is no result concerning the approximation of MinHOM($H$).
-We go beyond bipartite case and present a constant factor approximation algorithm for \emph{bi-arc} graphs (graphs with a \emph{conservative majority} polymorphism).
+We go beyond the bipartite case and present a constant factor approximation algorithm for \emph{bi-arc} graphs (graphs with a \emph{conservative majority} polymorphism).
 Designing an approximation algorithm for MinHOM($H$) when $H$ is a digraph is much more complex than when $H$ is a graph.
-We improve state-of-the-art by providing constant factor approximation algorithms for MinHOM($H$) where $H$ belongs to these two important cases of digraphs, namely \emph{bi-arc} digraphs (digraphs with a \emph{conservative semi-lattice} polymorphism a.k.a min-ordering), and \emph{k-arc} digraphs (digraphs with a $k$-min-ordering).
+We improve the state of the art by providing constant factor approximation algorithms for MinHOM($H$) where $H$ belongs to two important classes of digraphs, namely \emph{bi-arc} digraphs (digraphs with a \emph{conservative semilattice} polymorphism a.k.a min-ordering), and \emph{k-arc} digraphs (digraphs with a $k$-min-ordering).
 To do so, we introduce new LPs that reflect the structural properties of the target (di)graph $H$ as well as new methods to round the fractional solutions and obtain homomorphisms to $H$.
-We will show our randomize rounding procedure can be de-randomized, and hence, we get a deterministic polynomial algorithm.
+We will show our randomized rounding procedure can be de-randomized, and hence, we get a deterministic polynomial algorithm.
 Furthermore, we argue that our techniques can be used towards finding a dichotomy for the approximation of MinHOM($H$).